 Exterior: Basements, partial or full.
 Deep, covered green side front porches.
 Courtyard, private garden, terrace.
 Semi-attached two-car garage with covered patio walkway and an optional bump out to expand storage space.
 Low maintenance fiber-cement board siding.
 Solar panels.
 Double-glazed low-e windows.
 Dedicated space for an umbrella clothesline.

 Interior: Creative integrated storage and use of space.
-Complete living space on the first floor.
+Complete living space on the first floor on all models.
 Energy and water-efficient appliances and fixtures, including tankless hot water heater.
 Solid core doors and three-foot wide doorways for aging in place needs.

 Village Roots homes will be highly detailed without the need for extensive modifications.
 If home buyers want to explore other materials or space options, the skilled architect and builder can help you take your home design to the next level of customization.

 The Neighborhood Plan

 Green space and gardens.
-Beams and logo from an original 1870s Mail Pouch barn, saved from destruction will be erected on site.
+Beams and logo from an original 1870s Mail Pouch barn, saved from destruction, will become part of the neighborhood barn.
 The bike path.
 Pathways and sidewalks.
-A new pubic street.
+A new no outlet public street.
 Generous lot sizes with maintenance provided by the HOA.
-Beautiful landscaping, right sized for efficient solar.
-The Old Sycamore Preserve, a place to admire and relax.
+Beautiful landscaping highlighting native species, right sized for efficient solar.
+And the Old Sycamore Preserve, a sheltered place to admire and relax.
 Currently, seven lots are available.

-Houses in Village Roots will represent traditional Bungalow colors with an exterior wall color, a trim color and an accent color.
+Houses in Village Roots represent traditional Craftsmen colors with an exterior wall color, a trim color and an accent color.
 The color pallet is selected from the Benjamin Moore and Sherwin Williams historic paint selections.
-Village Roots features selected colors in different combinations that are true to traditional American Bungalows.
+Village Roots features selected colors in different combinations that are true to traditional American Craftsmen Bungalows.